kisswiki/kisswiki/src/code_editors/emacs/package_management/straight.el.md

 could speed this process up?

-### Symbol's function definition is void: ivy-set-actions

-I had problems with `ivy-set-actions` and run `M-x straight-normalize-all` and `M-x straight-prune-build` but that did not help.
+There are also `M-x straight-normalize-all` and `M-x straight-prune-build` and `straight-cache-autoloads`.

-There is also `straight-cache-autoloads` so maybe set it to `nil`.

 ##  how many packages do you have?